ShaerH/Color-Game/README.md

 # Color Game
-A game to understanding RGB colors
+A game of understanding RGB colors